Kawkab Amirka, كوكب أمريكا

 Description

-كوكب أمريكا, or Kawkab Amirka [Star of America] was the first Arabic-language newspaper published in the United States.
-It was published in New York City between 1892 and 1908; at first it was released on a weekly schedule, but in 1898 it was upgraded to a daily paper.
-The roughly 300,000 copies per issue were circulated to subscribers across the world: the paper claimed an audience that spanned from North to South America and across the Ottoman Empire and Arab-speaking world.
+Kawkab Amirka, كوكب أمريكا [Star of America] was the first Arabic-language newspaper published in the United States.
+It was published in New York City from 1892 to 1908.
+Originally released as a weekly newspaper, in 1898 it was increased to a daily periodical.
+The roughly 300,000 copies per issue were circulated to subscribers around the world.
+The newspaper claimed an audience that spanned from North to South America and across the Ottoman Empire and Arab-speaking world.

 Kawkab Amirka was founded with the goal of "bringing its eastern and western readers into closer and more intimate relations."
 The paper published articles from correspondents in Turkey, Egypt, India, Persia, Syria (modern day Syria and Lebanon), and the Barbary States of Morocco, Algiers, Tripoli, and Tunis.
-Though it circulated in the Ottoman Empire as well as in the United States, in its first issue it stated its intent to express the "true interests" of the early Arabic-speaking diaspora: "the 150,000 Ottoman subjects scattered throughout Europe, North and South America" ("Introduction," vol. 1., no. 1).
-To this end, the newspaper was primarily published in Arabic; however, many of the article titles were rendered in English, and many of the issues included articles in English.
+Though it circulated in the Ottoman Empire as well as in the United States, in its first issue it stated its intent to express the "true interests" of the early Arabic-speaking diaspora, which included "the 150,000 Ottoman subjects scattered throughout Europe, North and South America."
+To this end, the newspaper was primarily published in Arabic.
+However, many of the article titles were rendered in English, and many of the issues included articles in English.
 English-language newspapers in New York City often pulled from Kawkab's reporting for news from the Levant.

 The paper is broadly representative of an Orthodox Christian view, and directs itself to an audience with similar beliefs.
-Like Shoucair, the Arbeely brothers had fled the Ottoman Empire after criticizing the Sultan; however, the paper took a predominantly neutral, or even complimentary, tone towards the Ottoman Empire.
-Nonetheless, the paper was associated with the Young Turks movement in the Ottoman empire at various times of its publication.
+Like Shoucair, the Arbeely brothers had fled the Ottoman Empire after criticizing the Sultan.
+However, the paper took a predominantly neutral, or even complimentary, tone towards the Ottoman Empire.
+Nonetheless, the paper was associated with the Young Turks movement in the Ottoman Empire at various times during its publication.

 Creator